Neelp20/Kids-Fun-Zone/README.md

 ##Website Overview

-Navbar
-Contains links to the Home,Services,About,Gallery and Contact pages.

 Header

-Contains Eye catching image with short introduction.
+Contains Navbar with the links to other pages or to parts within a page. also,has a Eye catching image with short introduction.